 One highly common mistake candidates make is beginning resume sentences with I was responsible for…“ instead of action verbs like „Achieved…“ The meaning of the entire sentence changes when it is based on a direct accomplishment instead of a simple task description.

-In fact, beginning a message with an action verb is a classic advertising strategy used in effective marketing and promotions, so using it in your targeted resume gives you both a decisive tone and positively emphasizes your accomplishments.
+In fact, beginning a message with an action verb is a classic advertising strategy used ineffective marketing and promotions, so using it in your targeted resume gives you both a decisive tone and positively emphasizes your accomplishments.

 Below are the 9 most professional action verbs to use when beginning your experience statements:

-A concrete and direct verb demonstrating the ability to obtain results.
+Concrete and direct verb demonstrating the ability to obtain results.

 Short example: Achieved a record of zero defects in all warehouse jobs.